© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Fforest Wood Mound & Bailey Castle is a scheduled monument protected by Cadw under reference RD075.
 View the official record →

-Fforest Wood Mound and Bailey Castle is a motte and bailey fortification located in Radnorshire, Wales, dating to the Norman period following the twelfth-century conquest and settlement of the region.
+Fforest Wood Mound and Bailey Castle is a motte and bailey castle situated in Radnorshire, Wales, representing a common form of Norman defensive fortification established in the medieval period following the Norman Conquest.
 It is designated a Scheduled Ancient Monument by Cadw under reference RD075.

 Fforest Wood Mound & Bailey Castle dates from the medieval period, and is classified as a motte and bailey.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Fforest Wood Mound & Bailey Castle is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is RD075.